• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Despite collector preferences for pre-CBS instruments, many 1965-1969 Jazz Basses retain exceptional quality and are highly sought after by players and collectors alike.
 The transition period created some unique variations that are particularly valuable today.

-The 1970s brought substantial changes to Jazz Bass production, including the introduction of three-bolt neck attachment (1971), bullet truss rod adjustment (1971), and various finish options.
+The 1970s brought substantial changes to Jazz Bass production.
+Major updates included the introduction of three-bolt neck attachment (1971), bullet truss rod adjustment (1971), and an expanded palette of finish options.
 While purists often dismiss 1970s Fenders, many instruments from this period offer excellent playing characteristics and are increasingly appreciated by collectors.

 Serial Numbers: 00001-20000 (approximately)